 Like oral antibiotics, oral contraceptives can also be used to treat acne, but women with blood-clotting disorders and migraine headaches, and those over the age of 35, should stay away from them.
 Aside from oral medication and contraceptives, there are also topical creams that people can use to treat acne, but they also come with their share of side effects [source: American Academy of Dermatology].

 Topical antimicrobials and retinoids can be effective at clearing up your skin, but they also have a tendency to dry out skin.
 As a last resort, isotretinoin, also commonly referred to as Accutane, is sometimes prescribed to clear up severe acne.
 It usually works well, but it also has the potential for several severe side effects.
 They include severe chest pain, vomiting, vision problems, an increase in cholesterol, severe birth defects and depression, just to name a few.
 Although it's not likely to kill you, there have been anecdotal accounts of Accutane leading to an increased risk of suicide.
 Anyone taking Accutane needs to have regular checkups with his or her dermatologist [source: American Academy of Dermatology].

-See the links on the next page to find out lots more information about acne treatments and skin care.
+See the links below to find out lots more information about acne treatments and skin care.

 - American Academy of Dermatology.
 "Treating Severe Acne."
 AcneNet.
 2008.
 (Sept.
 22, 2009) http://www.skincarephysicians.com/acnenet/treatsevereacne.html